Steve Letarte: No. 7 crew chief

 Letarte briefly returned to the pit box for the 2021 Dixie Vodka 400 at Homestead–Miami Speedway in February 2021, when he took over as interim crew chief for Corey LaJoie's No. 7 Spire Motorsports Chevrolet while regular crew chief Ryan Sparks was held out due to COVID-19 protocols.
 Letarte had been working for as a consultant for Spire since December 2020.

 Broadcasting career

 On January 9, 2014, it was announced that Letarte would be leaving Hendrick Motorsports after the 2014 season to become an analyst for NBC Sports.
 His first race was the 2015 Coke Zero 400, incidentally won by Dale Earnhardt Jr. After five years with the crew, Letarte said he has seen himself progress as a broadcaster.

 Letarte had to miss the 2022 NASCAR Cup Series Championship Race at Phoenix Raceway due to having an emergency appendectomy.

+On November 18, 2024, it was announced that Letarte would join Prime Video and TNT's coverage as a color commentator in the next TV contract (from 2025 to 2031) while continuing to work for NBC.
+This reunited him with Dale Earnhardt Jr. after they worked together in the booth at NBC and as driver and crew chief at Hendrick Motorsports.

 Personal life

 Letarte and wife Tricia have two children and live in Cornelius, North Carolina.
 He is the proprietor of RacingJobs.com, a website that helps applicants find employment in motorsports.